The genocide of the Herero and Nama

 Leonor Faber-Jonker, University of Leiden

-The ban on mixed marriages
+The prohibition of mixed marriages

 Kathrin Roller, Brandenburg Medical School, Neuruppin